tadam-framework/tadam-website/README.md

 ## Contribute

-To contribute or edit you must modify the markdown files that you will find in the markdown folder.
+To contribute or **edit you must modify the markdown files** that you will find in the `/markdown/` folder.

 ## Compile